andriesfc/result-for-kotlin/README.md

-# either-for-kotlin
-Either Implementation for Kotlin 1.5
+# Either Implementation for Kotlin 1.5